Sanamahism: Demographics

 According to the 2011 census of India, 222,422 people in India follow Sanamahism.
 The vast majority of them (222,315 people) are in the state of Manipur.
 Sanamahism followers make up 14.6 percent of all the Meitei people.
-Others that profess to follow Hinduism, also follow many Sanamahi religious traditions and rituals.
+Others that profess to follow Hinduism also follow many religious traditions and rituals of Sanamahism.
 For example, they worship Sanamahi in the south-west corners of their homes.